MEAN-Script-Org/Autowise-Loan-Tracker/README.md

 ## Local Installation and Execution
 - Clone or Download
 - Installation
+    * Connect to Heroku
+        - Run `heroku login` to authenticate into your Heroku account
+        - Connect to the app: `heroku git:remote -a autowise`
+            + **NOTE:** Gulp, will **NOT** work if you don't do this (and by extension **NOTHING WILL**)
     - First time: `npm run first-install`
         + **Note:** make sure **NOT** to have the project open in an IDE/Text Edition (e.g. [Sublime Text](sublimetext.com) or any of the other crappier alternatives out there).
 If issues persist after closing it, try to run the command with admin privileges.
     + Any other time: `gulp`.
 [Gulp](https://gulpjs.com/) provides automatic server and front-end restarts after local file changes
         + For a cleaner command line, it helps if you add the clearing command of your OS first (`cls` on Windows, `clear` on Unix), then command separator (`;` or `&&`), and THEN `gulp`
-+ Deployments
+- Deployments
     + Automatically on every push to master if you have set up automatic deployment in Heroku
         * [Instructions](https://youtu.be/_tiecDrW6yY?t=179)
-            *  Heroku → App → Deploy tab → On 'Deployment method' select 'GitHub' → Connect to GiHub → Search your repo → 'Connect' → 'Automatic deploys' → 'Enable automatic deploys'
+            *  TL;DW: Heroku → App → Deploy tab → On 'Deployment method' select 'GitHub' → Connect to GiHub → Search your repo → 'Connect' → 'Automatic deploys' → 'Enable automatic deploys'
-    + Once connected with Heroku's git  (`git push heroku master`)
+    + Or, manually once connected with Heroku's git: `git push heroku master`
 - Testing
     + First time: `npm run first-tests`
     + Later: `npm run tests`

 <!-- Popular Heroku Command -->
 <!-- For a Bigger DB: hfttps://devcenter.heroku.com/articles/mongolab#changing-plans -->

 # App Functionality